awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.ViolationDetection.md

 During the backfill phase of global secondary index creation, DynamoDB examines each item in the table to determine whether it is eligible for inclusion in the index\.
 Some items might not be eligible because they would cause index key violations\.
 In these cases, the items will remain in the table, but the index will not have a corresponding entry for that item\.

-An *index key violation* occurs if:
+An *index key violation* occurs in the following situations:
 + There is a data type mismatch between an attribute value and the index key schema data type\.
 For example, suppose one of the items in the *GameScores* table had a *TopScore* value of type String\.
 If you added a global secondary index with a partition key of *TopScore*, of type Number, the item from the table would violate the index key\.
 + An attribute value from the table exceeds the maximum length for an index key attribute\.
 The maximum length of a partition key is 2048 bytes, and the maximum length of a sort key is 1024 bytes\.
 If any of the corresponding attribute values in the table exceed these limits, the item from the table would violate the index key\.